 Mendi Obadike (Associate Professor), the Coordinator of Pratt's Graduate Program in Media Studies, is an interdisciplinary artist and scholar whose work concerns the intersection of sound and language.
 She has published four books—Armor and Flesh (2004), Phonotype (2012)

 Jonathan Beller (Professor) is one of the foremost theorists of the visual turn and the attention economy.
 He works on the history of cinema and the way in which the screen-image has altered all aspects of social life.
 These alterations range from the lived experiences of gender, sexuality, and race, to the socio-economic reorganization of peoples, governments and the environment.
 His research and pedagogy is undertaken with a commitment to those struggling for social justice in what he calls “the world-media system.”
 Books and edited volumes include The Cinematic Mode of Production: Attention Economy and the Society of the Spectacle; Acquiring Eyes: Philippine Visuality, Nationalist Struggle, and the World-Media System; and Feminist Media Theory (a special issue of The Scholar and Feminist Online).
 His current book projects are entitled The Rain of Images and Computational Capital.
-Beller also serves on the Editorial Collective of the internationally recognized journal Social Text and is the current director of The Graduate Program in Media Studies.
+Beller also serves on the Editorial Collective of the internationally recognized journal Social Text.
 He teaches Mediologies I and a variety of electives.

 Jayna Brown's areas of knowledge and interest include black expressive cultures, film, queer of color critique, anarchism, materialism and science fiction.
 Her first book, Babylon Girls: Black Women Performers and the Shaping of the Modern (Duke University Press, 2008) won Best Book awards from both the American Society for Theatre Research and the Theater Library Association.
 She has also published on African American race film and popular performance in various journals including The Journal of Popular Music Studies, GLQ, Social Text, and Women and Performance.
 Her new book, Black Utopias: Speculative Life and the Music of Other Worlds (Duke University Press, forthcoming) traces black radical utopian practice and performance, from the psychic travels of Sojourner Truth to the cosmic transmissions of Alice Coltrane and Sun Ra.